Stolperstein of London

 The first Stolperstein of London is dedicated to Ada van Dantzig, a Dutch restorer of paintings.
 Stolpersteine (stumbling blocks) are created by the German artist Gunter Demnig.
 They commemorate the fate of people who were murdered, deported, expelled or driven to suicide by the German Nazis.
 Stolpersteine can be found in thirty European countries.
 They are usually located in front of the victim's last self-chosen place of residence.

 The first Stolperstein in London was laid by the artist himself on 30 May 2022.
-It is the only one in the United Kingdom to date.
+It was the first one in the United Kingdom.